sjstoelting/talks/README.md

 # Scripts and slides from my talks

+## PostgreSQL Books

+Lightning talk given at [FOSDEM PGDay 2025](https://2025.fosdempgday.org/) on January 31th 2025 in Brussels, Belgium.
+The lightning talk covered my personal PostgreSQL book recommendations with links where to get the books.
+The slides are in English.

 ## Time Traveling PostgreSQL

 That talk was given at [PGDay/MED 2024](https://2024.pgdaymed.org/) on December 5th 2024 in Naples, Italy.